-While some requirements may be program or course specific, all students in the School of Information Science are expected to have regular access to a computer with reliable Internet access (no preference is given to either PC or Mac), a webcam, and basic software, including the Microsoft Office Suite, which is available to students free of charge.
-Students can search for this and other products at https://download.uky.edu.
+While some requirements may be program or course specific, all students in the School of Information Science are expected to have regular access to a computer with reliable Internet access (no preference is given to either PC or Mac), a webcam, and basic software, including the Microsoft Office Suite, which is available to students free of charge from the UK Downloads site.
+Students must login with their LinkBlue credentials to download software.